dangerfarms/form-hero/README.md

 ## Development

-All commands should be ran from within a container with the exception of `.serve`; you can access the einvormentby using the `./.shell` helper script.
+All commands should be ran from within a container with the exception of `.serve`; you can access a bash shell from within a running container instance using the `./.shell` helper script.

 Then you will need to load basic data: